WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 roles for clients and servers.
 Clients must always initiate connections and send requests, not servers.

-To handle this RIPP, specifies that the calling domain implements the RIPP client, and the domain receiving the calls is the RIPP server.
+To handle this RIPP, specifies that the domain associated with the caller implements the RIPP client, and the domain receiving the calls is the RIPP server.
 For any particular call, the roles of client and server do not change.
 To facilitate calls in either direction, a domain can implement both RIPP client and RIPP server roles.
 However, there is no relationship between the two directions.

 ## Signaling and Media Together